Raziel7893/KingdomOfAtham/README.md

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!

+### Prerequisits for the Server
+- to install prerequisits for the server:
+  - click Browse => Server files, go to _CommonRedist
+  - install everything in there even if you think you already have it.

 ### WindowsGSM Installation:
 1. Download  WindowsGSM https://windowsgsm.com/
 2. Create a Folder at a Location you wan't all Server to be Installed and Run.